-The following is intended to provide general information regarding some of the more common orthodontic emergencies.
-They are designed to get you comfortable until your next appointment.
-If you unable to get yourself comfortable, please seek follow-up care with Dr Semaan, your dentist, or physician for more specific instructions.
+The following is intended to provide general information regarding some of the more common orthodontic problems.
+They are designed to get you comfortable until you can contact us.
+If you are unable to get yourself comfortable, please seek follow-up care with Dr Semaan, your dentist, or physician for more specific instructions.

-Listed below are some of the more common problems and some possible solutions to deal with the situation on a temporary basis until you can come in for an appointment.
+Listed below are some of the more common problems and some possible solutions to deal with the situation on a temporary basis until you can get in touch with us for an appointment.

 Pain and discomfort is a normal part of all orthodontic treatment.
 Some patients will be surprised by this fact, even though they have been warned of the possibility.
 The pain tends to occur about 4-6 hours after the braces are put on or after an adjustment appointment.
 Over the next day or two, the pain will progressively become worse.
 Then, after days 3-5, the pain will begin to subside.
 Most orthodontists recommend over the counter pain or anti-inflammatory medication just prior to and after the adjustment appointments.
 This allows the medication to already be in the system before the pain begins, improving the effectiveness.